Cub Scout Pinewood Derby

 Other than these basic design rules, Cub Scouts are encouraged to carve and decorate the car however they choose.
 Blocks can be whittled with a hand knife, bandsaw, or Dremel carving tool for major shaping.
 Decals can be bought at scout shops or hobby shops.

 Be creative, have fun, and maybe try for an award.
-There will be trophies or plaques for each of the creative classifications as well as for the actual race of First, Second, and Third Place, and Best Gas Mileage.
+There will be trophies or plaques for each creative classification and for the actual race of First, Second, Third Place, and Best Gas Mileage.

-Boys Life Magazine has some great tips on How to Make a Fast Pinewood Derby Car.
+Boys Life Magazine has great tips on Making a Fast Pinewood Derby Car.

 Rules of the Race